 By submitting a Hackathon entry for judging or accepting any prize, you represent and warrant the following: (a) you will not submit content that is copyrighted, protected by trade secret or otherwise subject to third party intellectual property rights or other proprietary rights, including privacy and publicity rights, unless you are the owner of such rights or have permission from their rightful owner to post the content and to grant Hacking Arts Hackathon all of the rights granted herein;

+We welcome undergraduates, graduates and young professionals, with a preference for accepted Hackathon applications from current students.
+We expect participants to form teams which should be a minimum of 2 and maximum of 6; these teams may be formed in advance or at our team formation event during the Hackathon, but all projects should be initiated and completed during the Hackathon itself.
 We strongly encourage teams that reflect the diversity of Hacking Arts attendees - traditionally Hacking Arts has had students join from a broad range of schools (MIT, Tufts/SMFA, New England Conservatory, Harvard, Northeastern, RISD, Brown, MassArt, Emerson, Mt.
 Holyoke, NYU ITP and more… take advantage of the opportunity!).
-Last year’s hackathon was 44% women and we had strong contingents of engineers/programmers, artists/designers, business students and creative technologists who defy categorization!
+Last year’s hackathon was ~59% women and we had strong contingents of engineers/programmers, artists/designers, business students and creative technologists who defy categorization!

-Hacking Arts 2016 Leadership reserves the right to revise, make exceptions to, or otherwise change this Agreement at any time in whole or in part. with or without notice.
+Contest prizes are non-transferable by the winner.
+If you accept a prize, you will be solely responsible for all applicable taxes related to accepting such prize.
+Hacking Arts 2018 Leadership reserves the right to revise, make exceptions to, or otherwise change this Agreement at any time in whole or in part. with or without notice.
 If you have any questions or concerns, please contact firstname.lastname@example.org.